Condenser vs Dynamic Microphones: Which Should You Buy?

 • What’s your budget?
 A good dynamic is forgiving and hard to outgrow; a cheap condenser in a bad room often disappoints.

 For most people setting up a first home studio, a quality dynamic microphone is the lower-risk buy — it sounds good almost anywhere.
 Add a condenser later, once your room is treated, to expand what you can capture.
-If you’re ready to shortlist specific models, see our best microphones for home recording.
+If you want to weigh up the full decision step by step, our microphone buying guide walks through it, and to shortlist specific models see our best microphones for home recording.

 Frequently asked questions